What is mineral extinction and its types ?

 Overall, mineral extinction is an essential concept in optical mineralogy, providing valuable information about the properties and characteristics of minerals that are essential for the study of rocks and the Earth's geology.

 In optical mineralogy, mineral extinction angle refers to the angle between the crystallographic axis of a mineral and the direction of vibration of the polarized light used in the microscope.
-When a mineral is placed in a polarizing microscope, it will appear bright or dark depending on the angle at which the crystal is oriented relative to the polarization direction of the light.
+When a mineral is placed in a polarizing microscope, it appears bright or dark depending on the angle of the crystal orientation relative to the direction of the light polarization.

 When a mineral is oriented such that the crystallographic axis is parallel to the vibration direction of the polarized light, it will appear bright, indicating that it is transmitting light.
 However, when the mineral is oriented at an angle that is perpendicular to the vibration direction of the polarized light, it will appear dark, indicating that it is not transmitting light.
 This angle at which the mineral appears dark is known as the extinction angle.